-If no policies are defined and the agent is configured to operate in the URL_POLICY mode or ALL mode, then no user is allowed access to JBoss Application Server 4.0 resources.
-See Sun Java System Access Manager 7.1 Administration Guide to learn how to create these policies using the Access Manager Console or command-line utilities.
+If the policies are not defined and the agent is configured to operate in the URL_POLICY or ALL mode, then no user is allowed access to the IBM WebSphere Application Server and Portal Server 6.0 resources.

+For information about creating these policies using the Access Manager Console or command-line utilities, see the Sun Java System Access Manager 7.1 Administration Guide.